bloomberg/phabricator-tools/CONTENTS.md

 * `abdmail` - format and send event-related emails to people
 * `abdt` - shared types, conventions and tools

-The `phi` group is divided like so:
+The `phl` group is divided like so:
 * `phlcon` - thin wrappers around Phabricator Conduit APIs
 * `phldef` - predefined data and constants
 * `phlgit` - thin wrappers around Git subcommands